 The Colville Tribes have two of the biggest dams in the state on their reservation, so they know the impacts of green energy.
-Speaking from experience, a Tribal member stated that the Tribe wants to make sure that any PSH project is done well and intelligently, and does not make the same mistakes that were done with hydropower dams, which everyone thought was the greatest thing at the time.
+Speaking from experience, a Tribal member stated that the Tribe wants to make sure that any PSH project is done well and intelligently, and does not make the same mistakes that occurred with hydropower dams, which everyone thought was the greatest thing at the time.

-Curious about what trade-offs are acceptable between what we want to protect vs achieving clean energy goals.
+Participants were curious about what trade-offs are acceptable between what we want to protect versus achieving clean energy goals.